-N4J will support and train community-based agriculture extension personnel to promote improved farmer income via crop diversification and also to implement a monitoring and evaluation system that includes reduced threats to protected areas and restoration of degraded forests.
+Nature for Justice is supporting and training community-based agriculture extension personnel to promote improved farmer income via crop diversification and also to implement a monitoring and evaluation system that includes reduced threats to protected areas and restoration of degraded forests.

-This initiative will contribute to Ghana’s national climate change goals and support cocoa/chocolate company commitments to source cocoa from deforestation-free supply chains.
+This initiative will contribute to Ghana’s national climate change goals and support offset goals of partner companies.

 Nature for Justice’s support includes financial resources and technical expertise on key aspects of developing NbS projects.
 Nature for Justice is placing emphasis on building in-country expertise through this project.